Kresge Innovative Projects: Detroit Plus (KIP:D+)

 - Detroit Public Schools Community District (DPSCD) schools are not eligible to apply, but nonprofit schools are eligible to apply if their projects are open to residents beyond their student bodies

-- Organizations that have less than two years experience working with and serving residents in Detroit, Hamtramck or Highland Park, unless applying for a Pre-Planning grant
+- For Pre-Planning applicants: Organizations that have less than one year of experience working with and serving residents in Detroit, Hamtramck or Highland Park can not apply

-- For Pre-Planning grants, organizations that have less than one year of experience working with and serving residents in Detroit, Hamtramck or Highland Park
+- For Planning, Planning + Implementation, and Implementation applicants: Organizations that have fewer than two years of experience working with and serving residents in Detroit, Hamtramck or Highland Park can not apply

-All 501(c)(3) nonprofits who are not eligible to apply may be fiduciaries for eligible organizations or apply as part of a collaborative application, as long as they are not the applicant of record.
+All 501(c)(3) nonprofits who are not eligible to apply may be fiduciaries for eligible organizations or apply as part of a collaborative application if they are not the applicant of record.

 What kind of grants are available?

 Pre-planning Grants are designed to help organizations create visions for their community projects.
 If you have a desire to do a project with a community you’re in relationship with, but need a little help and funding to get the community’s input and create a scope, timeline and budget, these grants may be for you!

 In past rounds, grantees received up to $20,000 for 12- to 18-month projects.
 Last round, we awarded 12 grants in this track.